rianadon/blog/_posts/2019-04-04-guide-to-h264-streaming-frc.md

 #### 3. Compile!

 Save `test-launch.c`, open a terminal in the same directory, and run `make`.
-If the code compiles sans errors, running `./test-launch -p 5800` should start an RTSP server with two streams accessible by `rtsp://localhost:5800/test` and `rtsp://localhost:5800/fries`.
+If the code compiles without errors or glaring red text, running `./test-launch -p 5800` should start an RTSP server with two streams accessible by `rtsp://localhost:5800/test` and `rtsp://localhost:5800/fries`.

 <a id="orgc8f63da"></a>